seerinteractive/apollo-cb/README.rst

 We can use a simple zipping technique to make these multiple requests but this creates a lot of extra, unnecessary code.

-:class:`~apollo.ApolloCB`
+ApolloCB
 implements a wrapper to generate lists of urls, params, headers, data, cookies, etc. which are then zipped and requests made.
-These wrappers can be found in the :ref:`attributes` module.
+These wrappers can be found in the attributes module.

-The below example uses :func:`~apollo.request.attributes.Url` (which implements the `str format method <https://docs.python.org/2/library/functions.html#format>`_ to generate a list of urls) and :func:`~apollo.request.attributes.Param` attributes.
+The below example uses Url (which implements the `str format method <https://docs.python.org/2/library/functions.html#format>`_ to generate a list of urls) and Param attributes.

 URL